nbauma109/jd-gui-duo/README.md

 This option applies to the Eclipse AST parser too, to provide better hyperlinks.
 For optimal results, setup your JAVA_HOME to the same JDK that was used to build the jar you want to decompile (if any doubt, check the META-INF/MANIFEST.MF inside the jar).
 The running JRE of jd-gui-duo does not interfere.
+This option does not support jars in war.

 ## Realign line numbers